 Don’t be afraid to turn down work that won’t benefit you or raise your profile, and never take on an “impossible” project, no matter how confident you feel.
 Do be confident, but flexible within reason, in any negotiations over terms and conditions for each freelance engagement.

 Always have a growth mindset when it comes to new work.
 Look to challenge yourself and keep searching for bigger and better clients.

-Learn to refine your pitches for each type of client, never be afraid to ask for feedback if a pitch doesn’t work.
-Similarly, if you create or come across a problem during an assignment, be it a delay or other issue, then deal with it promptly, courteously and realistically.
+Learn to refine your pitches for each type of client, and never be afraid to ask for feedback if a pitch doesn’t work.
+Similarly, if you create or come across a problem during an assignment, be it a delay or other issue, then deal with it promptly, courteously, and realistically.
 Most clients will be fine if you are upfront about a problem.
 Hoping it goes away is no way to resolve the issue.